Environmental Contamination, Spill Response, and Notifications

 First Actions

-A practical spill sequence is:
+A practical spill sequence:

-1. Recognize the release and hazards.
+1. Recognize the release and its hazards.

 2. Protect people through warning, isolation, evacuation, or shelter.

-3. Notify supervision and required contacts.
+3. Notify supervision and required internal/external contacts.

-5. Stop the source only if safe.
+5. Stop the source only if trained and safe to do so.

 6. Contain the spread with berms, socks, pads, or drain covers.